dapplets/dapplet-docs/docs/ex18-dapplet-actions.md

 title: "Ex18: Dapplet Actions"
 ---

-**Dapplet Actions** widgets are used for quick user access to dapplet functions in a minimized extension.
+**Dapplet Actions** widgets are used for quick user access to dapplet functions in a minimized Extension view.

 The initial code for this example is in [master](https://github.com/dapplets/dapplet-template/tree/master).

 1. Open `src/index.ts`.
-In addition to the context adapter, add the Overlay adapter.
+Add the Overlay adapter in addition to the context adapter.

 ```ts
 @Inject('overlay-adapter.dapplet-base.eth') public adapterAction: any

 ```

-2. Import of widget **button** as `buttonAction` from Overlay adapter.
+2. Import widget **button** as `buttonAction` from Overlay adapter.

 ```ts
 const { button: buttonAction } = this.adapterAction.exports
 ```

-3. We pass the parameters of the widget described in the adapter to states, and then use it in the attachConfig() function:
+3. Pass the parameters of the widget described in the adapter to states, and then use it in the attachConfig() function:

 ```ts
 const wallet = await Core.wallet({